How to disable Crash Detection on iPhone and Apple Watch

 How to turn off Crash Detection

-Crash Detection is available on all iPhone 14 models, Apple Watch Series 8, Apple Watch SE 2nd gen, and the Apple Watch Ultra.
+Crash Detection is available on all iPhone 14 models and up, Apple Watch Series 8, Apple Watch SE 2nd gen, and the Apple Watch Ultra.
 This feature is on by default but is quickly disabled with a few quick taps.

 Turn off Crash Detection on the iPhone